Skip to main content

 Description: The Michigan Supreme Court reinterpreted the prohibition on sex discrimination in Michigan’s Civil Rights Act and penal code to include sexual orientation and gender identity.
 That change requires Grand Rapids-based Sacred Heart of Jesus Parish and its school, Sacred Heart Academy, to hire faculty and staff who lead lives in direct opposition to the Catholic faith, speak messages that violate Church doctrine, and refrain from articulating Catholic beliefs in teaching its students and when advertising the school to prospective students or job applicants.
 Additionally, by preventing Sacred Heart from operating its school consistent with its beliefs, state officials are violating the rights of parents who specifically chose to send their children to Sacred Heart Academy because the school aligns with their values and religious beliefs.

-“As a federal court concluded in another case involving a Catholic social-service organization, this sort of illegitimate targeting creates a ‘strong inference’ that the state’s ‘real target is the religious beliefs’ of the Catholic Church ‘and not discriminatory conduct,’” said ADF Senior Counsel and Vice President of Appellate Advocacy John Bursch.
-“Here, Michigan is forcing Sacred Heart to make an unconstitutional and unconscionable choice between teaching and practicing the Catholic faith or closing their doors forever, while denying parents the right to direct the upbringing and education of their children.
-Sacred Heart of Jesus Parish has faithfully served Grand Rapids families for more than a century, and its school provides a rich academic and spiritual environment for hundreds of children.
-We and the groups that have filed briefs in support of our clients are urging the 6th Circuit to allow their lawsuit to continue so they can take steps toward serving their community without fear of government punishment.”
+“The Constitution is clear: Religious schools are free to operate according to their beliefs,” said ADF Legal Counsel Cody Barnett, who will be arguing before the court.
+“A federal district court—as well as the U.S. Supreme Court—have concluded that government officials can’t target faith-based organizations simply for adhering to their religious beliefs.
+Michigan is forcing Sacred Heart to make an impossible choice between teaching and practicing the Catholic faith or closing their doors forever—all while denying parents the right to direct the upbringing and education of their children.
+The parish has faithfully served Grand Rapids families for more than a century, and its school provides a rich academic and spiritual environment for hundreds of children.
+We are urging the 6th Circuit to allow their lawsuit to continue so they can take steps toward serving their community without fear of government punishment.”

 Polish immigrants founded Sacred Heart of Jesus Parish more than a century ago.
 The parish-run academy exists to support parents by providing their children with a classical, Catholic education and serves nearly 400 children from pre-K through 12th grade.
 The parents who joined the lawsuit all have children attending Sacred Heart Academy.